georgewlkly/georgewlkly.github.io/books/the-intelligence-multiplier/index.md

   this file carries the long-form copy (the pitch and the "inside the book" prose) as markdown so it can be edited without touching the template.

-  redirect_from is retained exactly (the no-slash redirect on /books/the-intelligence-multiplier is a separate, deferred snag).
+  redirect_from covers /books and /books/, which have no page of their own.
+  The no-slash /books/the-intelligence-multiplier is deliberately NOT listed: a redirect_from entry there generates books/the-intelligence-multiplier.html alongside the books/the-intelligence-multiplier/ directory, and GitHub Pages prefers the exact file match, suppressing its own trailing-slash 301.
 {% endcomment %}

 Strategy has never mattered more&#8212;and never felt harder to get right.
 If you're